RabbitStewDio/Steropes.UI/README.md

 ### Layout Container
 * Group - Arranges child content based on their "AnchorRect" property.
 Similar to WPF's Canvas control.
-* LayeredPane - Like Group, but with explicit rendering/z-order for all widgets.
+* LayeredPane - Like a Group, but with explicit rendering/z-order for all widgets.
 * Grid - Arranges content into rows and columns.
 Similar to WPF's grid control, but without row-/col-span support.
 * DockPanel - Docks content to the side of the panel.
 Same as the WPF class with the